HezBen/VOSK-Unity-Package/README.md

 assets folder is in the assets folder, not in any subfolder, and that the language you want is included in that folder

-Here is the link for the Unity Package, on google docs because I don’t know how to do things
+Here is the link for the Unity Package, on google drive because I don’t know how to do things
 [Package Download](https://drive.google.com/file/d/10ny1OJ2e1_qvqlMX7_WISeC9GmGrmxH4/view?usp=sharing)